Beaver-Notes/Beaver-Docs/_posts/Beaver Notes/Dev/2025-02-13-Code-Contributions.md

 position: 2
 ---

 Thank you for your interest in contributing to Beaver Notes!
-We are thrilled to have you on board.
+We are thrilled to have you on board 💖

-# Prerequisites
+## Prerequisites

 Before contributing to the project, make sure you have the necessary tools installed: